JWock82/Pynite/docs/source/FEModel3D.rst

     my_model.Nodes['N1'].X

 This returns the X coordinate for the node.
-As you use the dictionaries a good code environment can prompt you to know what information is available from the dictionary
+Notice the "dot" operator above.
+As you use the dictionaries a good code environment can prompt you to see what information is available when you use the "dot" operator.

 FEModel3D Reference
 ===================

 .. automodule:: FEModel3D
    :members: